Skip to main content

 The Campus-ID program and general responsibilities for all online IDs

-A campus-based online ID is the primary contact between their campus and the Open SUNY Online Teaching unit.
-The role of the campus-based online ID is to provide pedagogical and tech support leveraging the Open SUNY Online Teaching models, approaches, process, tools as needed for the online faculty from their campus.
-The primary goal as a ID is to keep their assigned faculty happy and well supported – Open SUNY Online Teaching recommends that online IDs:
+A campus-based online ID is the primary contact between their campus and the SUNY Online Teaching unit.
+The role of the campus-based online ID is to provide pedagogical and tech support leveraging the SUNY Online Teaching models, approaches, process, tools as needed for the online faculty from their campus.
+The primary goal as a ID is to keep their assigned faculty happy and well supported – SUNY Online Teaching recommends that online IDs:

 • Develop or adapt effective and efficient online faculty development and course design models, processes, and approaches to support the campus online learning activities.